cornell-zhang/catalyst2018/lab1/README.md

 #### Part 1.A Experiment with LED
 LED stands for Light Emitting Diodes; a diode is a semiconductor device that allows current to flow easily in one direction but restricts current flowing in opposite direction.
-Diodes can be used to protect motors and electronics from current going in the reverse bias which can damage electronic components.
-The diode we are using provides light as the name suggests.
+LED's are especially useful for its low energy consumption and smaller size, which makes it possible to use for our lab!
 The LED must be placed in a specific direction for it to turn on.
 The two pins of the LED are called cathode, the short pin, and anode, the long pin.
 Look at the diagram in Figure 4, the anode and cathode of the LED corresponds to its circuit representation.
 As current flows through the LED from anode to cathode, it will emmit light.

 <figure>